FAMILYTRAVELSUSA

 Hawaiian Favorites from Maui & Oahu

 • Beal’s Lobster Pier, Southwest Harbor Pier, Maine.
 If you are near the Bar Harbor area, this is a great place to go for lobster.
 You get to pick your own lobster and have dinner on a working lobster pier.
+Open seasonally.

 • Pat’s Café, San Francisco, California.
 Awesome breakfasts with a variety of omelets and Nutella crepes!
 Several years ago we had the best garlic fries with lunch.
 This restaurant is close to Fisherman’s Wharf in the heart of the North Beach section of town.